-Low pay, short term contracts and heavy recruitment into church leadership and adult ministry is resulting in a critical shortage of youth and children’s workers says Paul Friend of South West Youth Ministries.
+Low pay, short term contracts and heavy recruitment into church leadership is resulting in a critical shortage of youth and children’s workers says Paul Friend of South West Youth Ministries.
 But who is to blame and what can we do about it?

 The co-founder of Mumsnet shares her insights on faith, leadership and work-life balance

 2021-07-27T16:18:00+01:00By Megan Wilkie